 Related to heat, if you increase the current due to increasing voltage, a chain reaction of current and heat increasing may causing a burnout of the device.

+Literature Review:

 To prevent the different types of issues cause by voltage surges or voltage drops, a voltage sensor is used.
 A voltage sensor is a sensor is used to calculate and monitor the amount of voltage in an object.